 To thaw, remove macaroons from container and allow to come down to room temperature.

-Other Filipino desserts you can serve on Christmas
+Other Filipino desserts you can serve this Christmas season

 - Add a vibrant purple to your cookie tray this season by making soft and chewy ube cookies.
 Packed with real ube halaya and studded with white chocolate chips for the perfect ube treat.